alfred-jayaprakash/kke-solutions/jenkins/Multi-Stage-Pipeline.md

         // Test stage
         stage('Test') {
             environment {
-                // Store the index.html content we received from GIT in a variable INDEX_CONTENT = sh(script: 'cat index.html', , returnStdout: true).trim()
+                // Update the below value as per the text given in question INDEX_CONTENT = 'Welcome to xFusionCorp Industries'
             }

             steps {
-                sh 'echo "Content from GIT: $INDEX_CONTENT"'
                 // Now test that the content from default page from HTTPD on each
-                // of the appservers is same as the index.html content from GIT sh '((curl http://stapp01:8080/ | grep -F "$INDEX_CONTENT") && true)' sh '((curl http://stapp02:8080/ | grep -F "$INDEX_CONTENT") && true)'
+                // of the appservers is same as the index.html content required as
+                // per question
+                sh '((curl http://stapp01:8080/ | grep -F "$INDEX_CONTENT") && true)'
+                sh '((curl http://stapp02:8080/ | grep -F "$INDEX_CONTENT") && true)'
                 sh '((curl http://stapp03:8080/ | grep -F "$INDEX_CONTENT") && true)'